 Herein we present a case of PI associated with jejuno-ileal bypass performed many years previously and complicated by a pneumoperitoneum in an obese patient.
 The histological data, showing a dysplasia of the mucosa, are subsequently discussed.

-The macroscopic pathological analysis of the resected specimen showed a thickened bowel wall in the presence of multiple cysts without fluid, with a thin distended mucosa and absence of folded structure (Figure and ).
-At the histological evaluation, the cysts were located in the submucosa and subserosa, with giant cells lining the cyst walls (Figure and ).
+The macroscopic pathological analysis of the resected specimen showed a thickened bowel wall in the presence of multiple cysts without fluid, with a thin distended mucosa and absence of folded structure (Figure 3A and B).
+At the histological evaluation, the cysts were located in the submucosa and subserosa, with giant cells lining the cyst walls (Figure 3C and D).
 The mucosa was severely thinned, in some areas with a single cellular layer, and pseudo-atrophy of villi alternated with inflammation and ulceration.
-In some areas the epithelium was characterized by mild cytological atypia indicating low dysplasia (Figure ).
-Immunohistochemical staining with p53 (Thermo Fisher Scientific, Fremont, CA, USA, dilution 1:100) and p16 (Kit CINtec® Histology, MTM Laboratory, Germany) confirmed the diffuse positivity of epithelial cells in the focal mild dysplasia (Figure and ).
+In some areas the epithelium was characterized by mild cytological atypia indicating low dysplasia (Figure 4A).
+Immunohistochemical staining with p53 (Thermo Fisher Scientific, Fremont, CA, USA, dilution 1:100) and p16 (Kit CINtec® Histology, MTM Laboratory, Germany) confirmed the diffuse positivity of epithelial cells in the focal mild dysplasia (Figure 4B and C).
 Marked flogistic reaction of the peritoneal serosa was reactive at the intestinal perforation.

 The patient consequently became severely compromised during the whole surgical operation with prolonged hypotension and needed care in the intensive recovery room for 2 d.
 A progressive normalization of the septic signs and of renal function was then observed.
 Subsequently the patient’s recovery was uneventful and she was discharged on post-operative day 14.